-The Bible’s references to the life and ministry of John the Baptist are very brief when compared with the written records about other men and women of God.
-But the practical lessons we can draw from his life and ministry are plenty.
-In today’s sermon I want to dig the scripture for these spiritual diamonds.
+The Bible’s references to the life and ministry of John the Baptist are very brief compared to the written records about other men and women of God.
+However, his character and integrity were so much there are many lessons we can draw from his life.
+In my sermon today I will share with you four principles from the life and ministry of John the Baptist.

 Text: Matthew 3:1-10

 1. He lived for God not for Himself

 A. He didn’t bother about the luxuries he missed.
 The Bible says his clothes were nothing more than a raiment made from Camel’s Hair and a Leather Belt around the waist.
 These were the clothes worn by poor people and the Prophets, (2 Kings 1:8).